Dasan and Vijayan: Overview

 The characters were created by Siddique–Lal in a story they wrote.
 Dasan is shown as more educated than Vijayan, and enjoys teasing Vijayan about the same.
 The chemistry of Mohanlal-Sreenivasan combo in the film was widely acclaimed, since then they have united for such roles in many films that followed.
 The series began with Nadodikkattu in 1987, directed by Sathyan Anthikad, he directed its sequel Pattanapravesham in the following year, in 1990, Priyadarshan continued the series with his directorial Akkare Akkare Akkare.
 Nadodikkattu was significant in increasing the demand for comedy films in Malayalam.
 About its cult following, Anthikad says "the secret of the duo still being alive in the Malayali's consciousness may be because it's a story of two unemployed youngsters told using a humorous narrative.
 Unemployment was one of the biggest issues and migration to greener pastures was typical of Malayali experience.
 This has continued to the current decade.
 So, the audience has no problem relating to Dasan and Vijayan,".

 Film appearances

 Nadodikkattu

 In the film directed by Sathyan Anthikad, Dasan and Vijayan are two unemployed youth struggling to make two ends meet.
 Upon release, the film was widely acclaimed and was a commercial success.
 M. G. Soman appears as himself, although he appears in a character role as the Police Commissioner in Akkare Akkare Akkare.

 Pattanapravesham

-After the events of Nadodikkattu, Dasan and Vijayan, who are now detectives, are enlisted to investigate a homicide in Kerala.
+After the events of Nadodikkattu, Dasan and Vijayan, who are now police officers, are enlisted to investigate a homicide in Kerala.
 Being clueless in this new profession, they become involved with a gang of drug traffickers.
 A new threat follows them when Anandan Nambiar escapes from jail.
 Pattanapravesham, also directed by Anthikad, was a critical and commercial success.